redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/forwardauth.md

     authResponseHeadersRegex = "^X-"
 ```

+!!! tip

+    Regular expressions and replacements can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or the [Regex101](https://regex101.com/r/58sIgx/2).

+    When defining a regular expression within YAML, any escaped character needs to be escaped twice: `example\.com` needs to be written as `example\\.com`.

 ### `authRequestHeaders`

 The `authRequestHeaders` option is the list of the headers to copy from the request to the authentication server.